About Us

 Who Are These Friends?

 They come from many walks of life.
-When they first joined, some were high school students, university staff, elementary school English teachers, people from rough street backgrounds, or Taiwanese professionals working in mainland China.
+When they first joined, some were high school students, university staff, elementary school teachers, people from rough street backgrounds, or Taiwanese professionals working in mainland China.

 When physical or mental illness overlaps with spiritual distress, the suffering can feel overwhelming.
 People search everywhere for answers, fear being deceived, hit dead ends, and worry things will get worse.
 Unless someone has gone through it, that process is hard to fully understand.